Floods, landslides kill at least 213 in South Asia

 Authorities rescued about 4,000 people trapped by the surging flood waters in various parts of Assam, said M.S.
 Mannivanan, chief of the state Disaster Management Authority.
 About 36,000 people whose homes were destroyed or submerged have taken shelter in nearly 300 government-run relief camps, he said.

-The floods also inundated most of India’s Kaziranga National Park, home to an estimated 2,500 rare one-horned rhinos, Indian authorities said.
+The floods also inundated most of India’s Kaziranga National Park, home to an estimated 2,500 rare one-horned rhinos, authorities said.

+In the eastern state of Bihar, at least nine rivers swollen by heavy downpours in Nepal rose beyond their danger levels and inundated many villages.
+One of them, the Gandak River, swept away the connecting roads of a newly built multimillion dollar bridge in Bihar’s Gopalganj district, disrupting transportation in the area.

+The Meteorological Center in the state capital, Patna, forecast heavy rain over the next 48 hours.

 Nepal’s Home Ministry said 117 people have died in the Himalayan nation in monsoon-related incidents.
 It said the rains triggered landslides in mountainous areas and flooding in the southern plains.
 At least 47 people were reported missing and 126 have been injured in the past month, it said.